floooh/floooh.github.io/_posts/2018-06-17-handles-vs-pointers.md

 quite well to detect dangling-accesses, but it isn't waterproof because the same combination of array index and 'unique pattern' will be created sooner or later.
-But it's still better to have no dangling protection at all (like raw pointers), or a 'fake memory leak' which would happen in similar situations with smart pointers.
+But it's still better than no dangling protection at all (like raw pointers), or a 'fake memory leak' which would happen in similar situations with smart pointers.

 Finding good strategies to create unique handles that collide as rarely as